 In practice, this usually makes it impossible to remedy the reason for taking the insurance without invalidating it.

-For instance, if you had indemnity insurance for an extension built without planning permission and took out indemnity insurance, if you then sought to obtain retrospective planning permission you would invalidate the insurance, even if planning permission were denied.
+For example, if you had indemnity insurance for an extension built without planning permission and then sought to obtain retrospective planning permission you would invalidate the insurance.
+Even if planning permission was denied.

-If, in the above case, you planned to carry out work to the property in future, you could invalidate the indemnity policy by inviting the planning department to inspect your property for the new work.
+If, in the above case, you planned to carry out work to the property in future, you could invalidate the indemnity policy by inviting the planning department to inspect the new work.

-This means it may not be the right solution for you and you might be better off asking the seller to complete the time-consuming process of obtaining planning permission retrospectively – or simply walking away from the purchase.
+This means it may not be the right solution.
+You might be better off asking the seller to complete the time-consuming process of obtaining planning permission retrospectively.
+Or simply walking away from the purchase.